 The Board’s powers will be devolved to the Director and Assistant Directors of OTO.

+Top of page

 Returns from participators (Paragraph 2 Schedule 2 OTA 75)

 At present participators’ returns are required within two months after the end of each chargeable period.
 The new legislation provides that the Board may allow a longer period for the delivery of the return and that the extension of the time limit may be indefinite.
 This power will enable any participator to request deferral of one or more returns either for a specified time of indefinitely.

+Top of page

 Conditions for agreeing to deferral of returns

 An application to defer returns will be accepted if OTO is satisfied that: